Day Break: Synopsis

-Los Angeles Detective Brett Hopper is inexplicably repeating the same day, on which he is framed for the murder of the Assistant District Attorney, Alberto Garza.
+LAPD Detective Brett Hopper is inexplicably repeating the same day, on which he is framed for the murder of the Assistant District Attorney, Alberto Garza.
 Hopper attempts to clear his name and uncover the truth, in the process discovering a conspiracy with ties to those close to him.
 He also struggles to understand what is happening to him, and learns that at least one other person may be repeating the same day.
 With every reset of the loop, Hopper wakes at his girlfriend Rita's home as the clock turns from 6:17 to 6:18 a.m.
 He retains his memories, as well as his physical body and any injuries.
 Anyone outside of the loop has no awareness or memory of the repeating day, nor do they retain injuries from previous iterations.
 However, after Hopper experiences profound changes in his relationships with his partner Andrea and with Rita, respectively, their behaviors are altered going forward in the loop.